Dictionary » Positive Words » Selective – Meaning, Definition, Synonyms and Antonyms

 3. Is being too selective a disadvantage?

-4. What is selective memory?
+4. What is selective attention?

 5. How is selectivity different from discrimination?